Ancient maritime history: Ancient routes and locations

 Ancient maritime routes usually began in the Far East or down river from Madhya Pradesh with transshipment via historic Bharuch (Bharakuccha), traversed past the inhospitable coast of today's Iran then split around Hadhramaut into two streams north into the Gulf of Aden and thence into the Levant, or south into Alexandria via Red Sea ports such as Axum.
 Each major route involved transhipping to pack animal caravan, travel through desert country and risk of bandits and extortionate tolls by local potentiates.

 Maritime trade began with safer coastal trade and evolved with the utilization of the monsoon winds, soon resulting in trade crossing boundaries such as the Arabian Sea and the Bay of Bengal.
 South Asia had multiple maritime trade routes which connected it to Southeast Asia, thereby making the control of one route resulting in maritime monopoly difficult.
-Indian connections to various Southeast Asian states buffered it from blockages on other routes.
+Indian traders had a choice of routes to Southeast Asian states, so protecting them from one power controlling trade that went through their territory.
 By making use of the maritime trade routes, bulk commodity trade became possible for the Romans in the 2nd century BC.
 A Roman trading vessel could span the Mediterranean in a month at one-sixtieth the cost of over-land routes.